Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Representation power of holographic isoTNS

 Figure~\ref{fig4}a compares the variational performance of MPS and holographic isoTNS in representing time-evolved states of the KIC.
-We plot both the R\'{e}nyi-2 entropy \(S^{[2]}\) and the variational error \(||\ket{\Psi}-\ket{\Psi_\text{ref}}||^{2}\) as a function of the target evolution time.
-The Floquet driving protocol of the KIC induces a rapid, linear growth of entanglement.
-Initially, the MPS ansatz faithfully reproduces the exact dynamics; however, its accuracy deteriorates abruptly once the system's entanglement approaches the maximum value sustainable by the chosen bond dimension \(\chi\).
-This breakdown is signaled by a distinct plateau in the calculated \(S^{[2]}\) and a sharp increase in the variational error.
-Increasing \(\chi\) extends the reliable simulation time but does not remove this limitation caused by entanglement.
-In contrast, the holographic isoTNS tracks the entanglement growth accurately even with small bond dimensions, demonstrating a clear advantage for highly entangled states and, consequently, for real-time quantum dynamics.
-Nevertheless, at longer times, the holographic isoTNS also fails to reproduce the exact state: while \(S^{[2]}\) remains close to the exact value, the variational error eventually rises to a level comparable to that of MPS, albeit with a longer breakdown time for the same \(\chi\).
-This contrasting behavior suggests a fundamental difference between the limitations of the two ansätze.
-For MPS, the primary bottleneck is clearly entanglement growth.
-For the holographic isoTNS, which is capable of accommodating high entanglement, the failure likely reflects a different obstruction.
+We plot both the R\'{e}nyi-2 entropy \(S^{[2]}\) and the variational error \(||\ket{\Psi}-\ket{\Psi_\text{ref}}||^{2}\) as functions of the target evolution time.
+Under the Floquet driving protocol of the KIC, the system experiences a rapid, linear growth of entanglement.
+While the MPS ansatz initially reproduces the exact dynamics, its accuracy deteriorates abruptly once the entanglement approaches the maximum value sustainable by the chosen bond dimension \(\chi\).
+A distinct plateau in the calculated \(S^{[2]}\) and a sharp increase in the variational error signal this breakdown.
+Although increasing \(\chi\) extends the reliable simulation time, it cannot overcome this fundamental entanglement barrier.
+In contrast, the holographic isoTNS demonstrates a clear advantage for representing quantum dynamics with rapid entanglement growth.
+It accurately tracks the entanglement even with small bond dimensions.
+While the holographic isoTNS eventually deviates from the exact state at longer times, it delays the onset of this deviation compared to MPS for the same \(\chi\).
+Note that the captured entanglement \(S^{[2]}\) remains high even after accuracy drops.

+This distinct behavior in the long-time regime suggests that the limitations of the two ansätze are fundamentally different.
+While the primary bottleneck for MPS is clearly entanglement growth, the holographic isoTNS successfully accommodates this large entanglement.
+Its eventual deviation therefore likely reflects a different obstruction.
 Because unitary dynamics generically increases not only entanglement but also state complexity~\cite{Brandao:PRXQ:2021,Sheng-Hsuan:PRXQ:2021}, it is natural to attribute the dominant factor limiting the variational power of holographic isoTNS to the growth of complexity rather than entanglement.